jacobsch/pin-validator/README.md

 # pin-validator

-To run program compile through JahWindow, currently through BlueJay but will be compiling into .jar soon
+To run program compile through JahWindow, currently through BlueJ but will be compiling into .jar soon

 If you don't want to register you can use our dummy account for login purposes: